bw2/bw2.github.io/2022-05-06-STR-truth-set.md

 </div>

 Here the motifs are sorted by how common they are in hg38.
 Although the 2 distributions are roughly similar, STR variants are clearly more likely for some motifs than for others.
-We examine this in more detail below.

-### Additional Summary Stats

-30,599 out of 144,773 (21%) STR variants are multiallelic (ie. have 2 non-reference alleles).
+30,599 out of 144,773 (21%) STR variants are multiallelic (ie. have 2 non-reference alleles), reflecting the high mutation rates of STR loci.
-As we'll see, this can serve as a crude proxy for mutability:

 <div align=center>
 <img width=850 src="https://user-images.githubusercontent.com/6240170/200898063-bcdfdfe6-1496-4997-b95d-192f83e08ceb.png">
 </div>

+### Genomic Regions

 3,121 out of 144,773 (2.2%) STR variants overlap segmental duplications (SegDups) in hg38: